 Key takeaways

-• Periodic portfolio reviews are vital for investors to help ensure their assets are properly positioned consistent with the goals identified in their financial plans.
+• Review your portfolio periodically to help ensure your assets are properly positioned and consistent with your long-term financial goals.

 Tactical asset allocation

-• Insurance-linked securities, tied to the sale of reinsurance products, can offer highly competitive income streams in the current environment for certain types of investors, particularly within trust portfolios.
+• Insurance-linked securities: Tied to the sale of reinsurance products, these securities can offer highly competitive income streams in the current environment for certain types of investors, particularly within trust portfolios.

 Dollar-cost averaging

-Dollar-cost averaging is a strategy that may increase your comfort level with equity investing during volatile times.
-This involves investing a portion of your cash balance into the target equity portfolio through regular intervals rather than trying to invest the cash all at once (a practice called lump-sum investing).
+The second situational strategy is dollar-cost averaging.
+As you accumulate cash in your portfolio, investing it into asset classes with higher returns, such as equities, is key to meeting your long-term financial goals.
+Dollar-cost averaging may increase your comfort level with equity investing during volatile times.
+This strategy involves investing a portion of your cash balance into the target equity portfolio at regular intervals, rather than investing in a lump sum.

-Investors should consider regularly rebalancing their portfolios.
-Asset prices can move in different directions and at different speeds, and these return variations can cause your initial portfolio allocations to drift from your long-term strategy.
+The third situational strategy addresses times when asset prices move in different directions and at different speeds.
+These return variations can cause your initial portfolio allocations to drift from your long-term strategy.
+Rebalancing your portfolio from time to time may help you achieve your investment objectives.

-Notably, some growth-oriented S&P 500 sectors that were hard hit in 2022, such as technology, bounced back in 2023.
-Even in that short period of time, you might find some of your portfolio positions out of balance.
-“Make sure you own what you want to own,” says Haworth.
-“If you have significant positions in assets that have become expensively valued, you may want to reposition those holdings as a way to help manage portfolio risk.”
+“If you have significant positions in assets that have become expensively valued, you may want to reposition those holdings as a way to help manage portfolio risk,” says Haworth.

 The table below details annual performance across a variety of asset classes (represented by market indices) for the past five years.